huynguy-db/arcion-docs/content/docs/target-setup/Yugabyte_CQL.md

 ---
 # Destination YugabyteCQL

+The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

 ## I. Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample YugabyteSQL connection configuration file: